Apply now

 To be eligible for entry via portfolio, you’ll need to demonstrate English proficiency.
 You can meet this in one of the following ways:

-• General English, grade A
+• General English, grade B or higher

-• A Qualification listed on our accepted English qualifications page
+• A qualification listed on our accepted English qualifications page

 Courses available via portfolio entry